Towel Day: Origin

 The importance of the towel was introduced in The Hitchhiker's Guide to the Galaxy original radio series in 1978.
 The follow-up book explained the importance of towels in The Hitchhiker's Guide to the Galaxy universe in Chapter 3, using much of the same wording as the original radio series:

-The original article that began Towel Day was posted by a user "Clyde" (probably D. Clyde Williamson) at "System Toolbox", a short-lived open source forum.

-Chris Campbell and his friends registered the domain name towelday.org to promote the day, reminding people to bring their towels.
+The original article that began Towel Day was posted by a D. Clyde Williamson, a contributor at "System Toolbox", a short-lived System Administration website affiliated with "Binary Freedom", an open source forum.
+To promote the group's proposed memorial event, System Toolbox's site director, Chris Campbell, created the towelday.org website.
+The idea was shared by Slashdot in a post that reminded people to bring their towels on May 25.
 Towel Day was an immediate success among fans and many people sent in pictures of themselves with their towels.
+Campbell ran the Towel Day website for several years before transferring it.
+It is now maintained by an anonymous group of Douglas Adams' fans.

 Recognition

 Several news sources around the world have mentioned Towel Day, including the Norwegian newspaper Aftenposten and the television news show NRK Nyheter, and National Public Radio, Los Angeles.

 In May 2010, an online petition was created asking Google to recognize Towel Day with either a Google Doodle or by returning search results in the Vogon language for a day.
 As of 10 September 2014, the petition had received 5,373 signatures; however, the petition website is now defunct.
+On 11 March 2013, Google published an official Doodle in recognition of what would have been Douglas Adams’ 61st birthday.